-- When a fissure in the asteroid expels a forceful plume of gas that pushes Jon Favreau up and back, so quickly that he flies off the ground and begins to float away.
+- When a fissure in the comet expels a forceful plume of gas that pushes Jon Favreau up and back, so quickly that he flies off the ground and begins to float away.
+The audience is treated to a shot from inside his helmet of him screaming as the ground rushes away from him.
 The idea of just floating, with no control over your course or speed, unable to see what you are heading toward, watching solid ground fade into the distance, and just waiting to die, still terrifies.
-The only saving grace is that the sun, when it rises, will most likely kill him—though first he'll have to watch it rise, until it is bright enough to blind him, and then he'll cook relatively slowly, rather than be immediately vaporized.